SpecterOps/specterops.github.io/merlin.md

 ![Merlin](/assets/img/merlin.png)
 {:refdef}

 Merlin is a cross-platform post-exploitation Command & Control server and agent written in Go.
+Both components can be compiled to run on any platform.
+A server compiled to run on Linux, or any platform, can handle agents compiled for all other platforms.
+You can use the Merlin server and agent on its own or install Merlin as an agent in Mythic, a collaborative, multi-platform, and multi-agent red teaming framework.

 |Resource|Link|
 | :--- | :--- |